KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 ##### IAM Access Analyzer for S3

 - Ensures that only intended people have access to your S3 buckets
-- Example: publicly accessible bucket, bucket shared with other AWS account...
+- Example: publicly accessible bucket, bucket shared with other AWS account
 - Evaluates S3 Bucket Policies, S3 ACLs, S3 Access Point Policies
 - Powered by IAM Access Analyzer